 There are a few reasons why you could be getting this error message.
 We will touch on each component.

 If your unit was purchased on or after February 21, 2018 (Serial Number 078843 and above), your unit will not have an internal shield.
 It will, however, still have the black key on the back of the globe.
 If you do not have an internal shield, please disregard the shield instructions (first video link) in number 3.
 You may still check the key/spring (second video link).

 1. Excess Weight

-If there is excess weight inside the unit, this will cause the motor to slow down and the unit will not complete a cycle in the allotted timeframe (~2 minutes, 45 seconds).
+If there is an excess weight inside the unit, this will cause the motor to slow down and the unit will not complete a cycle in the allotted timeframe (~2 minutes, 45 seconds).
 Please check your litter level to ensure that you are at or below the fill line.
 If necessary, remove some litter from the globe so that the level is an inch below the fill line, then press the Reset button.
-It’s best to empty the waste drawer as well if it’s getting close to full; this will eliminate that excess weight also
+It’s best to empty the waste drawer as well if it’s getting close to full; this will eliminate that excess weight also.

 2. Power Supply